csci265-team/HiddenFrame/charter.md

 Decisions are made unanimously by the team.
 In the event of a conflict of opinion, a poll will be conducted to reach a decision.
 A decision needs at least 4 memebers to be present to be concidered valid.

-Jeremy will track all proposed decisions and deadlines, incase jeremy is unable to do so, another member of the team will take charge.
+Documentation team will track all proposed decisions and deadlines, incase Documentation team is unable to do so, another member of the team will take charge.

 In the case of lack of participation or excess participation the team will discuss the member's participation during a meeting and then come with a plan to deal with the same.
 (Eg: Too little participation would get more tasks assigned, excess participation will get their tasks distributed among the rest of the team)